Done well, sending a professional email newsletter can return $40 for every $1 you spend.

 Include buttons and links with brief instructions that are powerful CTAs, such as ‘learn more’, ‘click here’, ‘request service' or ‘shop now’.

-Check your emails before you hit send!
+Be sure to check over everything in your emails before you hit send!

 You'll want to send yourself the newsletter first, so you can review it on multiple screens, read all the copy for accuracy and click on all the links to ensure they are working.